What is kimchi?

 2. May enhance nutritional value

 The process of fermentation, by mainly lactobacillus bacteria, may enhance the nutritional value of the fermented food.
-This is because the bacteria themselves synthesise vitamins and minerals and the process of fermentation deactivates some less favourable compounds, which we commonly refer to anti-nutrients.
+This is because the bacteria themselves synthesise vitamins and minerals and the process of fermentation deactivates some less favourable compounds, which we commonly refer to as 'anti-nutrients'.

 3. May support heart health

-Compounds known as biologically active peptides, such as conjugated linoleic acids (CLA), are produced by the bacteria responsible for fermentation and may have a blood-lowering effect.
+Compounds known as 'biologically active peptides', such as conjugated linoleic acids (CLA), are produced by the bacteria responsible for fermentation and may have a blood pressure lowering effect.
 Compounds in kimchi also appear to help keep blood vessels clear of the damaging effects of atherosclerosis.

 4. May help blood sugar management

-Active compounds in fermented foods including kimchi have anti-inflammatory effects this has wide-ranging benefits from supporting vascular health to improving memory and cognitive function.
+Active compounds in fermented kimchi may suppress inflammatory effects.
+This may have wide-ranging benefits from supporting vascular health to improving memory and cognitive function.

 Is kimchi safe for everyone to eat?

 Generally, kimchi is safe for most people unless you have a specific allergy to any of the ingredients.
-It may also cause some unpleasant side effects such as gas and bloating if you are not used to fermented foods or high-fibre content in your diet.
+It may also cause some unpleasant side effects such as gas and bloating if you're not used to fermented or high-fibre food.

 Those with an intolerance to histamine may be best to minimise their consumption of fermented foods and people following a low-sodium (salt) diet may also need to be mindful that kimchi may contain high levels.